solarwinds/solarwinds-apm-ruby/test/README.md

 The appoptics_apm gem only runs on Linux because the c-library that sends data to the collector is only available on Linux.

-Therefor the tests need to run in Linux and debugging needs to be done in Linux.
+Therefore the tests need to run in Linux and debugging needs to be done in Linux.

 Please see further down on how to run a single test.